Let's be friends

 Wikipedia

-We’re not so sure that it’s 90%… is it?
-Well… MOST of the things on the internet are bad… so — maybe it is true?
+We’re not so sure that it’s 90%, are we?
+Well, most things on the internet are bad, so maybe it is true.
 “Crap” is subjective, right?
 We don’t want to be negative!
-Either way – let’s move on with our investigation.
+Either way, let’s move on with our investigation

 So, where is "Average?"